(Not recommended) Read data from custom mini-batch datastore

 You must specify a value for the

-property, but this value may be ill-defined or difficult to define in
+NumObservationsproperty, but this value may be ill-defined or difficult to define in real-world applications.

 Custom mini-batch datastores are not flexible enough to support common deep learning workflows, such as deployed workflows using GPU Coder™.